Here we describe the various ways to get Mathics3 installed.

 Either of these installs these suite of independent Mathics3 packages:

-These in turn pull in two other Mathics3 packages:
+These packages in turn pull in two other Mathics3 packages:

 $ pip install Mathics3 # this is the core engine.
 It is a dependency of some of the below too $ pip install Mathics-Django[full] # web front-end with extras $ pip install mathicsscript[full] # the command-line interface with extras $ pip install pymathics-natlang # the Natural-language Python module $ pip install pymathics-graph # the Python module for working with Graphs and Networks